localstack-samples/localstack-pro-samples/lambda-hot-reloading/javascript-terraform/README.md

 ## Changing things up

 Now, that we got everything up and running, the fun begins.
-Because the function code directory, in our case `./lambda_src` is mounted as a file in the executing container, any change that we save on the file will be there almost instantly.
+Because the function code directory, in our case `./lambda_src` is mounted into the executing container, any change that we save in this folder will affect the execution almost instantly.

 For example, we can now make a minor change to the API and replace the `number1` and `number2` with new values, let's say 10 and 20.
 Without redeploying or updating the function, the result of the previous request will look like this: